 An afternoon tea menu is light and focuses on scones, finger sandwiches.
 Marmalade, lemon curds, and herbed butter may also be included.
 Favorite teas for afternoon tea include black teas like Earl Grey and Assam as well as herbal teas like chamomile and mint.

-Historically, afternoon tea was considered to be a ladies' social occasion, and it is more often enjoyed by women than men to this day.
+Historically, afternoon tea was considered to be a ladies' social occasion.

 What Is High Tea?